 Like a lot of people, Brooklyn-based actor Michael Cerveris, the two-time Tony Award winner currently starring in Amazon’s “The Tick” and Fox’s “Gotham,” does not always look forward to the holidays.

-The 56-year-old’s band, Loose Cattle, has just released an album for the darker side of winter.
+His band, Loose Cattle, has just released an album for the darker side of winter.
 It’s titled “Seasonal Affective Disorder,” after the depressive condition believed to afflict more than three million in the US.

 “I grew up loving Christmas,” says Cerveris in a press release.
 “And I still love it, but I recognize that a lot of my holidays are kinda more like Charlie Brown’s Christmas than ‘The Waltons.’”

 As his bandmate Kimberley Kaye elaborates: “You’re told you’re supposed to be having this fantastic time, but if you aren’t, that makes you feel even worse.

 “People struggle alone, but as a band, we’ve learned that connecting with other people who feel the same way makes getting through those hard times a whole lot easier.”

 The mostly country-inspired track list includes both originals and covers, such as John Denver’s “Please, Daddy (Don’t Get Drunk This Christmas)” and the band’s own “Shepherds in a Parking Lot,” about banding together to survive the holiday season.